 W.W.
 Grainger (GWW) Gains As Market Dips: What You Should Know

 Investors will be hoping for strength from W.W.
 Grainger as it approaches its next earnings release, which is expected to be April 27, 2023.
 On that day, W.W.
 Grainger is projected to report earnings of $8.55 per share, which would represent year-over-year growth of 20.93%.
-Our most recent consensus estimate is calling for quarterly revenue of $4.07 billion, up 11.6% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.07 billion, up 11.6% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for W.W.
-Grainger.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for W.W.
+Grainger should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 W.W.
 Grainger is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, W.W.
-Grainger is holding a Forward P/E ratio of 19.43.
-This represents a premium compared to its industry's average Forward P/E of 13.76.
+Digging into valuation, W.W.
+Grainger currently has a Forward P/E ratio of 19.99.
+Its industry sports an average Forward P/E of 13.87, so we one might conclude that W.W.
+Grainger is trading at a premium comparatively.

-Investors should also note that GWW has a PEG ratio of 1.49 right now.
+We can also see that GWW currently has a PEG ratio of 1.54.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Industrial Services stocks are, on average, holding a PEG ratio of 0.77 based on yesterday's closing prices.
+The Industrial Services industry currently had an average PEG ratio of 0.76 as of yesterday's close.